 The compressor and fan controls can wear out, especially when the air conditioner turns on and off frequently, as is common when a system is oversized.
 Because corrosion of wire and terminals is also a problem in many systems, electrical connections and contacts should be checked during a professional service call.

-When it’s humid outside, check the condensate drain to make sure it isn’t clogged and is draining properly.
+When it’s humid outside, check the condensate drain to ensure it isn’t clogged and draining properly.
 Room air conditioners may not drain properly if not mounted level.

 If you are experiencing any of these problems, contact us at Weather Masters, Inc. to schedule an appointment for one of our trained technicians to come out and check it out.
 You can reach us at (480) 832-9659 or by visiting our website at www.acdudes.com.